UGPROJECTS-2023/FCP-CSC-18-1012/README.md

     ```
 ---

-### Steps to run the malaria Application Detector classifier app on your machine🎉
+### Steps to run the malaria Application Detector classifier app on your machine
 1. Fire up the terminal in the cloned repository directory.

 2. First create a virtual environment.